jjjk123/Brain_tumor_subtyping/README.md

 MethPed diagnosis: Medulloblastoma

-The result narrows down the diagnosis from 'pediatric brain tumor' to 'medulloblastoma', however it does not specify the subtype of medulloblastoma.
+The result narrows down the diagnosis from 'pediatric brain tumor' to 'medulloblastoma', however it does not specify any subtype of medulloblastoma.

 ![geo_case1](https://user-images.githubusercontent.com/82537630/226114400-8c69f5d3-ca78-40ce-9053-576426e969e4.png)